HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_with_device_sensor_events.png",
-  caption="5 most used sensor events", description="Bar chart showing the most widely accessed sensor events, based on the use of JavaScript listeners. `deviceOrientation` is found on 3.32% of desktop sites and 3.23% of mobile, `deviceReady` on 1.12% and 1.23%, `devicemotion` on 0.65% and 0.66%, `deviceChange` on 0.03% and 0.02%, and finally `deviceproximity` on 0.03% and 0.02%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=40988621&format=interactive", sheets_gid="1513080238", sql_file="nb_websites_with_device_sensor_events.sql"
+  caption="5 most used sensor events", description="Bar chart showing the most widely accessed sensor events, based on the use of JavaScript listeners. `deviceOrientation` is found on 3.32% of desktop sites and 3.23% of mobile sites, `deviceReady` on 1.12% and 1.23%, `devicemotion` on 0.65% and 0.66%, `deviceChange` on 0.03% and 0.02%, and finally `deviceproximity` on 0.03% and 0.02%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=40988621&format=interactive", sheets_gid="1513080238", sql_file="nb_websites_with_device_sensor_events.sql"